 Let’s take a closer look at the communication between the sensor and the Enclave.
 Through the factory-paired key, a secure session key is established via a key wrapping algorithm.
 Key wrap algorithms can be used to securely transport a session key by encrypting it with another encryption key.

-Both (a) and (b) is the case until the fingerprint data reaches the secure enclave.
+The secure transport is of special importance until the fingerprint data reaches the secure enclave.
 In this security model, the application processor is not trusted.
 Only the Enclave is trusted with security relevant data.

 We can imagine the process as follows: The Touch ID sensor sends a random key to the Secure Enclave (SEP).
 Data is sent over a Serial Peripheral Interface (SPI).
 The random key is encrypted using the factory paired key (FP).
 Through both random keys, a session key is established with which all further data is encrypted.